Aug. 6, 1920, Oregonian p4

 Portland was a village and the sites of Tacoma and Seattle were wooded when Mr. Seeley first came West.
 The Oregon Iron Company, incorporated in 1865, with stock ownership by W. S. Ladd, Henry Failing, H. W. Corbett, C. H. Lewis, Tom Davis, John and Henry Green, H. C. Leonard, M. S. Burrell, Judge William Strong, William Rallston and Charles A. Dimon, was a leading industrial enterprise by men who themselves represented the foremost banking, merchandising and professional interests of the day.

 The stone “stack” of the foundry was quarried from a ledge on the north shore of Lake Oswego.
 The foundation was bedrock and the masonry is today a model.
-The foundry made its first blast in 1866 and produced a high quality of charcoal pig iron from brown hematite near by.
+The foundry made its first blast in 1866 [the correct date in 1867] and produced a high quality of charcoal pig iron from brown hematite near by.
 Ten years later the entire property was bought by the Brown, Seeley, Crichton, Donohoe syndicate.
 The new owners increased the height of the stack from its original 32 feet to 42 feet, installed new blowing machinery and built a three mile narrow gauge railroad to the Prosser iron mine, now known as Iron Mountain, above the lake.

 Modern Furnace Built

 Controlling interest was sold in 1881 [correct date is 1882] to Henry Villard, president of the Northern Pacific, D. O. Mills of New York and S. G. Reed of Portland.
 Then was organized the Oregon Iron & Steel Company, the old furnace was abandoned and a larger and modern one built and operated until the ore deposit of the Prosser mines was exhausted, when it, too fell into disuse.